CrowdSalat/docker-graphhopper-cologne/README.md

 # graphhopper docker image cologne

 Provides a docker image which starts a [graphhopper](https://github.com/graphhopper/graphhopper/tree/0.13) server which is configured for calculating bike routes in cologne.
+You can find the build image on [Dockerhub](https://hub.docker.com/repository/docker/crowdsalat/graphhopper-cologne-bike)

 - The image uses the version [0.13 of graphhopper](https://graphhopper.com/public/releases/graphhopper-web-0.13.0.jar)
 - The map data is downloaded from [Geofabrik](https://download.geofabrik.de/europe/germany/nordrhein-westfalen/koeln-regbez.html)